djag-qld/documentproduction/README.md

 - Running CAS which provides CAS v2 protocol and attributes for role and agency.
 The role is checked against for basic administration access (see Cloudformation property referencing what you want the role to be called).
 The agency is used to separate all data so that a running instance can support multiple agencies/business units.

 Note: This service does not create KMS keys for you.
 You need to create them yourself and update hte IAM managed policy to provide access to this service to sign and get public keys from.
-Note: The infrastructure is handled by a Cloudformation template under aws/cf.

 ### Steps
 1. Create an S3 bucket which you will store your build artifacts in.
 Cloudformation will use these files to create the application and Lambda environment information trigger.
 2. Copy the LoadBalancer.zip or build it yourself and upload it to your S3 build artifacts bucket.
-3. Build the application using Maven.
-You may want to make your own copy of the app/src/env/awstest and resources within for your specific need.
-The app/src/env/awstest/application.properties relies on environment properties provided by Cloudformation.
+3. Build the application using Maven and your own profile or use the awstest profile to use environment variables provided by CloudFormation and Beanstalk.
+Otherwise, you may want to make your own copy of the app/src/env/awstest and resources within for your specific need.
 4. Upload the built JAR file to your S3 build artifacts bucket.
 5. Deploy the cf.json template and provide necessary properties/tags.
 ```
+# From aws/cf/ - create your own tags and param json files to populate the template.
+Then you can create the stack with these properties, for example:
 aws cloudformation create-stack --stack-name testdocumentproduction --template-body file://cf.json --tags file://testtags.json --parameters file://test.json --capabilities CAPABILITY_IAM
 ```